Lewis Hamilton: GP2

 Hamilton moved to ASM's sister GP2 team, ART Grand Prix, for the 2006 season.
-Hamilton won the GP2 championship at his first attempt, beating Nelson Piquet Jr. and Timo Glock.
-He secured a dominant win at the Nürburgring, despite a penalty for speeding in the pit lane.
-At his home race at Silverstone, Hamilton overtook two rivals at Becketts, a series of high-speed bends where overtaking is rare.
-In Istanbul he recovered from a spin that left him in eighteenth place to take second.
+Hamilton won the GP2 championship at his first attempt, beating Nelson Piquet Jr. He secured a dominant win at the Nürburgring, amidst a penalty for speeding in the pit lane.
+At his home race in Silverstone, Hamilton overtook two rivals at Becketts, a series of high-speed corners where overtaking is considered to be rare.
+In Istanbul he recovered from a spin that left him in 18th place to take second.
 Hamilton won the title in unusual circumstances, inheriting the final point he needed after Giorgio Pantano was stripped of fastest lap in the Monza feature race.